lin-stephanie/astro-antfustyle-theme/src/content/blog/faqs-and-known-issues.md

 Currently, the theme's RSS configuration (see `src/pages/rss.xml.js`) only allows visitors to subscribe to posts under `src/content/blog/`.

-If you want to further customize which content on the site can be subscribed to, refer to the theme’s integrated [@astrojs/rss](https://www.npmjs.com/package/@astrojs/rss) documentation and [Astro's official guide](https://docs.astro.build/en/guides/rss/).
+If you want to further customize which content on the site can be subscribed to, refer to the theme’s integrated :link{id=@astrojs/rss} documentation and [Astro's official guide](https://docs.astro.build/en/guides/rss/).

-If the official integration doesn’t meet your needs, you may consider using [jpmonette/feed](https://github.com/jpmonette/feed).
+If the official integration doesn’t meet your needs, you may consider using :link[feed]{id=jpmonette/feed .github}.
 Additionally, community-provided [RSS Recipes](https://docs.astro.build/en/community-resources/content/#rss) are also worth checking out.

 ### Language-specific Build